-Ensure that the metaglene is impacted

-parallel to the fixation holes to avoid the risk

-of fracturing the glenoid.
-Use a hook

-or other curved instrument to check the

-metaglene and make sure it rests flat

-on the prepared glenoid.
+Ensure that the metaglene is impacted parallel to the fixation holes to avoid the risk of fracturing the glenoid.
+Use a hook or other curved instrument to check the metaglene and make sure it rests flat on the prepared glenoid.

-Hold the Drill-guide 3.2 against the correspondent metaglene hole (anterior/posterior).
-The lag screws can be directed with an angular freedom of $10^{\circ} (\pm 5^{\circ})$.
-Insert the Drill-bit 3.2 and drill the holes for the lag screws parallel or slightly convergent to the pegs of the metaglene.
+Hold the Lag Screw Drill-guide against the correspondent metaglene hole (anterior and posterior).
+The lag screws can be directed in an angular freedom of 10° ($\pm 5^{\circ}$).
+Insert the 3.2 mm drill bit and drill the holes for the lag screws parallel or slightly convergent to the pegs.